-That’s when I decided to go with a pocket go-bag.
-A regular go-bag is bag you have packed somewhere in your house or your car that contains emergency essentials that you would need if you had to “go” on a moment’s notice.1 A pocket version, however, is not so much for emergencies, but contains you may not always need with you, but would all go together: If you need one, you should probably have them all.
+That's when I decided to go with a pocket go-bag.
+A regular go-bag is a bag you have packed somewhere in your house or your car that contains emergency essentials that you would need if you had to "go" on a moment's notice.1 A pocket version, however, is not so much for emergencies, but contains what you may not always need with you, but would all go together: If you need one, you should probably have them all.

 It's a bit of something in the middle between a regular wallet and a larger day bag or messenger bag or backpack.